freedomofpress/securedrop-protocol/docs/wip-protocol-0.3.md

 - Fuzzy message expiry planned for messages on server (vs one-time delivery, sending a message to the server upon read, or any other mechanisms).
 This contrasts with the Tamarin model in progres where one-time message delivery is modeled.
 - Some discussion about issuing one fetch request (one ID per request) vs fetching multiple IDs at once.
 For now assume one fetch request is one message ID.
 - The ephemeral key used by the sender to generate the Clue isn't included anywhere or bound to the ciphertext at all; in previous designs it was the message ephemeral pubkey.
 EthZ says it is by design that nothing can link the key to the message; however, is it worth considering identifying the key _inside_ the message ciphertext (eg a key hash)?

-\*: Discussion of whether NR or Journalist signing key signs fetch key.

-\*\*: HPKE ciphersuites are specified as (KEM, KDF, AEAD).
-DHKEM/DH-AKEM is a Diffie-Hellman based KEM specified (Group, KDF), where the KDFs are permitted to be different.
-We plan (DH-AKEM, HKDF, AES-GCM) where DH-AKEM is a DH-KEM(X25519, HKDF-SHA256) which is DHKEM 0x0020 in http://rfc-editor.org/rfc/rfc9180.html#name-dh-based-kem-dhkem

 \*\*\*: In a unidirectional dead-drop mode, attaching these PQ keys could be avoided, since they are only used for replies.